Mizzymizu/SVGLogoMaker/README.md

 ### Installation

     To use this application, please begin by cloning this repo to your local machine.
 Then install the requried packages by putting by typing ```npm install``` in this command line.
-Then run the application via ```node index.js```.
+Then run the application via node index.js.

 ### Info